Symbiotic Innovation: Proactive, Concerted Spin-Out and Spin-In

 Symbiotic Innovation is the proactive and concerted operation of spin-out and spin-in, recognizing that these are interdependent activities.

-Spin-out is making your technologies or capabilities or other intellectual property (IP) available to users outside your organization for a financial or even a non-financial reward.
+Spin-out is making your technologies or capabilities or other intellectual property (IP) available to users outside your organization for a financial or even a non-financial benefit.
 Most R&D organizations have offices dedicated to spin-out.
-They might call it technology management, commercialization, technology transfer, licensing, etc. —dedicated to securing royalty revenue, fees, and even non financial rewards via spin-out.
+They might call it technology management, commercialization, technology transfer, licensing, etc.

 Spin-in is tapping into external technologies or competencies to accelerate your own R&D. It is often called technology sourcing, in-licensing, or infusion.
 It can happen as a merger/acquisition or under a work-for-hire contract.
 In some cases, it takes the form of joint-development collaborations or other partnership-style engagements.
 Regardless, the goal is to solve a problem faster, better, and/or more cost effectively than working solely with your internal resources.

 Too often spin-out and spin-in are viewed as two separate activities.
 You either have something that others need and spin it out to them, or someone else has what you need so you spin it in so you can use it.